Gromov-Witten invariants for G/B and Pontryagin product for \Omega K: Explicit formula for (equivariant) quantum cohomology of

-In this section, we analyze the summation in the formula for the structure coefficients $b_{x, y}^{\, z}$'s.
-We obtained several useful formulas, including the following two as the main results of this section.
+In this subsection, we analyze the summation in the formula for the structure coefficients $b_{x, y}^{\, z}$'s.
+We obtained several useful formulas, including the following two as the main results of this subsection.
 The proofs are elementary and combinatorial in nature.
-These two formulas have been obtained by Lam and Shimozono \cite{lamshi} by a different method using nil-Hecke ring and Peterson $j$-isomorphism.
+These two formulas have been stated in \cite{peterson} and proved by Lam-Shimozono \cite{lamshi} by a different method using nil-Hecke ring and Peterson $j$-isomorphism.

 \begin{prop} For any {\upshape $ wt_\lambda, t_\mu\in W_{ \mbox{af}}^-$},\,one has $\mathfrak{S}_{wt_\lambda}\mathfrak{S}_{t_\mu}= \mathfrak{S}_{wt_{\lambda+\mu}}.$ \end{prop}

 \begin{prop} Let {\upshape $\sigma_it_\lambda, ut_\mu\in W_{ \mbox{af}}^-$}, where $\sigma_i=\sigma_{\alpha_i}$ with $i\in I$.
 Then one has